razorpay/blade/packages/blade/src/components/Popover/_decisions/decisions.md

 </Popover>;
 ```

-> Note: If users don't wrap the non-interactive elements the popover won't apear
+> Note: If users don't wrap the non-interactive elements in `PopoverInteractiveWrapper` the popover won't apear

 ### Custom Triggers